Uncovering the Secrets of Athens’ Iconic Landmarks: Temple of Olympian Zeus and Arch of Hadrian

 The History of the Arch of Hadrian

-The construction of Hadrian’s Arch is estimated to have begun in 131 BC.
+The construction of Hadrian’s Arch is estimated to have begun in 131 AD.

 The impressive monument features large masses of Pentelic marble sculpted in a symmetrical pattern to form the arch standing on top of columns with Corinthian-rhythm pilasters.